codefresh-io/cap-docs.codefresh.io/_docs/pipelines/webhook-relay.md

 * Public cluster with ingress controller
   The public cluster is a cluster with an ingress controller whose ingress host is accessible from the internet.
 * One or more private clusters, also with ingress controllers
-  The private cluster is a cluster with an ingress controller whose ingress host is accessible internally within the cluster.
-It also has the CSDP runtime installed.
+  The private cluster is a cluster with an ingress controller whose ingress host is accessible internally within the cluster, with the CSDP runtime installed.
 * CSDP runtime in the private cluster, or on all private clusters if there is more than one